CW3E/MET-tools/Grid-Stat/README.md

 tasks will be written in the working directory of batch_wrfout_cf.sh.

 ## Running gridstat on cf-compliant wrfout
+Once cf-compliant outputs have been written by running the steps above, one can ingest these scripts into MET using the run_gridstat.sh script in this directory.
+This script is designed similarly to the run_wrfout_cf.sh script discussed above and requires the same arguments with the addition of the
+following:

+ * VRF_FLD &ndash; the verification field to be computed, currently only "QPF" tested / supported.
+ * MKS &ndash; the name of the landmask polygon (including extension) to be used to define the verfication region.
+ * INT_MTHD &ndash; the [interpolation method](https://met.readthedocs.io/en/latest/Users_Guide/config_options.html?highlight=nterp_mthd#interp)
+   to be passed to the Grid-Stat configuration file, defining how the native model grid is mapped to the StageIV grid.
+ *

 ## Running gridstat on pre-processed background data (GFS / ECMWF)